 Non-cooperation with evil is as much a duty as is cooperation with good.

 Gandhi had a unique philosophy on diet which was close to the vegan view.

 The story of how Gandhi transformed a tyrant using his love and an unlikely gift; a pair of hand made sandals!

 Gandhi Blog Series #2 “There’s enough on this planet for everyone’s needs but not for everyone’s greed.”
 Gandhi Simplicity might be the most striking thing that set Gandhi apart from other world leaders.
-He lived, talked and acted with candor.
-When public figures thought looking sharp is inevitable, Gandhi was… Continue Reading The Minimalist Gandhi
+He lived, talked, and acted without pretensions.
+When public figures of the time sported expensive suits to… Continue Reading The Minimalist Gandhi

 Gandhi’s letter is a plea to Hitler to end the war for the sake of humanity.

 It is a crime to forget Gandhi.
 A crime not because of disrespect to the sacrifice he made for humanity, but because of the darkness we will decent into if we do not heed his words.

 Despite the morally charged leadership that inspired millions which earned him the sobriquet of Mahatma, Gandhi was always bombarded with difficult decisions.
 Though Gandhi was condemned for many of those decisions, he never betrayed his ideologies